CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

 * Minecraft versions other than 1.4.7 don't work
   * The long-term goal is to merge the differences between the 1.2.5/1.5.2 branches into something runtime-configurable
-  * But the short-term goal is to make 1.4.7 work!
-* Generated IDE run configs are a bit janky (there's a kludge in the `runClient` task that appends a few extra args)
+* Generated IDE run configs are likely broken.
+The `runClient` task is more of a priority
 * I don't know how broken Eclipse/VSCode are
-* `modCompile` configurations and friends don't work
-  * if i put mods and coremods on the classpath will Forge find them automatically?
-  * Forge requires you to put coremods in their own folder in this version but does anything apply to classpath coremods?
-  * Might need `coremodCompile` versions of the configurations too lol
 * Source remapping tasks don't work (but who cares cause you're stuck with MCP)
 * `migrateMappings` doesn't work (but who cares cause you're stuck with MCP)
 * Probably a lot of other things don't work